BenByerly/elden-ring-boss-overlay/README.md

-# This is my project of all the Elden Ring Bosses including DLC as a checklist.
+# This is a personal project of all the Elden Ring Bosses including DLC as a checklist currently it SUCKS but if i have the time i will make it better.

 ## Installation
 1. **Download and install Node.js**: